GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 $ git clone https://github.com/GoogleCloudPlatform/gcp-fedramp-quickstart.git
 ```

-4. Once the HCL files are cloned, configure the variable values in commonVariables.hcl and variable.hcl files based on requirements.
+4. After the HCL files are cloned, configure the variable values in commonVariables.hcl and variable.hcl files based on requirements.
 Refer the ‘Update the variables in HCL files’ section below for details.

 ### Update the variables in HCL files

-This repository contains Hashicorp Configuration Language (HCL) files for deployment of FedRAMP aligned "Three Tier Workload" using [Data Protection Toolkit](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite) (DPT).
-DPT contains a suite of tools that can be used to manage key areas of your Google Cloud organization.
+This repository contains Hashicorp Configuration Language (HCL) files for deployment of FedRAMP aligned "Three Tier Workload" using [Data Protection Toolkit](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite).
+The toolkit contains a suite of tools that can be used to manage key areas of your Google Cloud organization.

 #### HCL files
 This repository contains seven HCL files: